ADGEfficiency/dsr-rl/PITCHME.md

 ---
 ### Practical <a id="section-practical"></a>

-The practical we will do this afternoon is to play with a working DQN agent on the Open AI Cartpole environment
+Experiments with a working DQN agent & the Open AI CartPole environment

+---
+### Practical <a id="section-practical"></a>

-- in industry you won't be handed a set of notebooks to shift-enter through
+- you won't be handed a set of notebooks to shift-enter through

-- likely be given an existing code base and be expected to figure out how it works
+- given an existing code base and be expected to figure out how it works

-- need to learn to read other peoples code in the wild
+- learn to read other peoples code in the wild

-- this skill is also useful for understanding open source projects
+- useful for understanding open source projects

 - using a working system allows you to understand the effect of hyperparameters and feel how hard RL can be!